robbin647/multimodal-game/README.md

   > **Q: I download a copy from this repo.
 But the browser reports an error loading JS modules saying "Access to script ... from origin 'null' has been blocked by CORS policy...".
 What's wrong?**

   > Ans: Loading JS module files from local file system is currently banned due to security concerns.
 You may try to put the whole repo on a Web Server so that all files come from the same origin.

-  > **Q: How will we combine our JS code together?**

-  > Ans: We will use [Webpack](https://webpack.js.org/guides/getting-started/).

 ## Useful Information

 + This is a *multimodal* JavaScript game, built for fulfilling course requirement of CS3483 *Multimodal Interface Design*

+## Credit
-+ Credit: We would like to give thanks to [zds-d](https://github.com/zds-d/planeGame.git), upon whose project was this game built.
++ We would like to give thanks to [zds-d](https://github.com/zds-d/planeGame.git), upon whose project was this game built.
++ Our thanks also go to the following authors/open-source projects:
+  - [chrisdavidmills](https://github.com/chrisdavidmills), since our AudioControl module is based on his ["voice-change-o-matic"](https://github.com/mdn/voice-change-o-matic/) project
+  - [BlazeFace Model](https://github.com/tensorflow/tfjs-models/tree/master/blazeface), which powers up the face detection in our game
+  - BootStrap v4
+  - JQuery